About the course

 The first module provides a pre-course introduction to history and post-graduate study skills.
 The second focuses upon the analysis and interpretation of material sources, such as buildings and images and the third upon the analysis and interpretation of a range of documentary sources.
 All include a range of self-test exercises.

 At no extra cost, the wide range of lectures and research seminars organised by the University of Oxford’s History Faculty are also available to you.
-You will be able to borrow books from both the Department for Continuing Education’s library and the History Faculty Library, and are also eligible for membership of the Bodleian Library.
+You will be able to borrow books from both the Department for Continuing Education’s library which is part of the Bodleian libraries and the History Faculty Library, and are also eligible for membership of the Bodleian Library.